The Damned Thing: Analysis

 Bierce's quasi-scientific arguments for invisibility of certain creatures were later developed by H. P. Lovecraft in "The Colour Out of Space".
 In Lovecraft's story "The Unnamable", Randolph Carter is attacked by "some unseen entity of titanic size but undetermined nature".

 TV adaptations

 In 1975, Yugoslav broadcaster Radio Television Belgrade produced a TV movie entitled Prokletinja (Serbo-Croatian for "The Damned Thing"), based on the story and directed by Branko Pleša.

 "The Damned Thing" was very loosely adapted into a 2006 film of the same name as part of the television series Masters of Horror.
-It was inspired by Ambrose Bierce's short story and was directed by Tobe Hooper and written by Richard Christian Matheson.
+It was directed by Tobe Hooper and written by Richard Christian Matheson.
 The TV adaptation focuses on an invisible force wreaking havoc on a man's family and town that forces the town members to kill one other and themselves.